hyperledger/besu-docs/docs/Reference/API-Methods.md

 `pending`, as described in
 [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter)

+If you specify:

-If no parameters are specified, metrics are provided for the last 100 blocks or all blocks if there are less than 100 blocks.
+* No parameters, the call provides metrics for the last 100 blocks, or all blocks if there are less than 100 blocks.

-If only the first parameter is specified, metrics are provided for all blocks from the block specified by the first parameter to the latest block.
+* Only the first parameter, the call provides metrics for all blocks from the block specified to the latest block.

 **Returns**